kentbull/signify/protocol.md

 4. For any salt still encrypted with the old passcode, encrypt with X25519 key from new passcode
 5. Attempt to decrypt all keys with the X25519 keys from both the old and new passcode for Randy Keys
 6. Validate them against current public keys and for any key still encrypted with the old passcode, encrypt with X25519 key from new passcode
-7. Send all rotation event and all recrypted material in a POST request to the agent on `/agent/<Client AID>`
+7. Send the rotation event and all re-encrypted material in a POST request to the agent on `/agent/<Client AID>`

 ## Signify Request/Response Authentication
 Signify clients must sign all requests to the KERIA Admin Interface using the latest signing key of the Client AID and must expect all responses from the KERIA service be signed by the latest signing key of the Agent AID.
 Both request and response signing rely on the same set of HTTP headers to accomplish request/response signing.